-After enough time on the trailhead — or a few simple commutes around town — a backpack naturally gathers plenty of muck.
-Like all outdoor gear, your backpack also needs a thorough cleaning every now and again to keep it in tip-top shape and to extend its lifespan.
+So you’ve either followed tips on camping for a rainy day, or adhered to guides on camping with dogs, or camping with children.
+Or you may have gone through simple commutes around town, or you may have spent a lot of time on the trailhead.
+No matter how cautious you have been, no matter how many guides and tips you have adhered to, your backpack will have naturally gathered plenty of muck by the end of the day.
+And like all outdoor gear, your backpack needs a thorough cleaning every now and again to keep it in tip-top shape and to extend its lifespan.
 That said, a simple cleaning every few months ought to do the trick.
 Here are a few tips on how to wash a backpack.

 Note: While some recommend machine washing your bag, we prefer a good old fashioned hand washing to prevent unnecessary wear and tear.
 You’ll also want to check the tag inside your bag to determine the manufacturer’s washing instructions.
 For example, some materials cannot be washed at higher temperatures.

 For this task, you’ll need a sponge, soap, and some water.
 Before you get started, make sure you empty every pocket to prevent damaging any valuables you may have left inside.
 Next, unzip each of the pack’s compartments, turn it upside-down, and give it a few shakes to loosen up and expel any debris.